mccdgm/student-resources/resources.md

 #### Individual Plugin Recommendations

 * [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/) Customise WordPress with powerful, professional and intuitive fields
+* [Advanced Excerpt](https://wordpress.org/plugins/advanced-excerpt/) Control the appearance of WordPress post excerpts (for instance, allowing HTML)
+* [Better Art Direction](https://github.com/davatron5000/better-art-direction) A fork of the incredible Art Direction plugin by [Noël Jackson](http://noel.io); allows per-page and per-post custom CSS and JS
 * [Clef Two-Factor Authentication](https://wordpress.org/plugins/wpclef/) Modern two-factor that people love to use: strong authentication without passwords or tokens; single sign on/off; magical user experience
+* [Code Markup](https://wordpress.org/plugins/code-markup/) Code Markup is a WordPress plugin that makes it easy to include program code samples in your posts.
+You can even include HTML markup in the code sample; Code Markup magically knows which characters should be displayed as code and which should be rendered as HTML.
 * [Comment Blacklist Manager]() Checks if the master list in [Comment Blacklist for WordPress](https://github.com/splorp/wordpress-comment-blacklist) has updated and updates the `blacklist_keys` setting in WordPress
 * [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) Just another contact form plugin.
 Simple but flexible.
 * [Content Aware Sidebars](https://wordpress.org/plugins/content-aware-sidebars/) Create and display custom sidebars according to the content being viewed.